-This course explores the dynamic integration of graphic form, typography, and message enhanced through the manipulation of movement, time, sequence, and sound.
-These techniques are studied as integral components to the design process, resulting in compelling motion graphic narrations.
-Classroom demonstrations, critiques, and screenings enable students to develop digital movies that service a wide range of applications in broadcast, narrowcast, and other film- and video-based communications.
+This course explores the dynamic integration of graphic form, typography, and message enhanced through the orchestration of movement, time, sequence, and sound.
+These subjects are studied as integral components of the design process that result in compelling graphic narrations.
+Classroom demonstrations, critiques, and screenings enable students to develop narratives that service a wide range of applications for contemporary communication vehicles.

 Select one of: 3 GRD 3070 Design Systems 3

 Central to graphic design thinking, systems-based design projects have always challenged the designer to investigate new and better ways of representing complex information.
 These design systems are the crucial ingredient in the interdisciplinary practices of branding, interactive design, information design, and mapping.
 Classroom activities and assignments examine resource development, research analysis, information management, and ideation as parts of a larger whole.
 Not restricted to any one media, this course encourages students to develop a variety of solutions, guided by critique, individual discussions, and course assignments.